The Definitive Playbook For Supercharging Your M&A Process

 At Exitwise, we favor a five-phase process that starts with hiring our client’s own personal Dream Team as a critical first step.
 With the right team in place, each of the subsequent four phases can be supercharged, thanks to their industry contacts, marketing expertise, unique product, service or software knowledge, and shrewd negotiating skills with buyers they know personally.

 Over the next month, we will share in-depth information on how the Exitwise team and an M&A Dream Team help business owners successfully navigate the final four phases of the M&A process.
-In the meantime, here is a broad overview of each.
+In the meantime, here is a broad overview of each phase of the exit journey.

 Strategy & Preparation

-Once the Dream Team is in place, they begin helping the seller with the initial phase of information collection to build out a data room, an online repository where key documents will be securely housed and shared in the next phase of the process.
-This information will also be the main source for developing company marketing materials that will be used to help merchandise the selling company to potential buyers.
+Once the Dream Team is in place, they begin helping the seller with the initial phase of information collection to build out a data room, an online repository where key documents will be securely housed and shared in the next phase of the exit process.
+This information will also be the main source for developing company marketing materials that will be used to create a proper business valuation, and help merchandise the selling company to potential buyers.

 At this stage the Exitwise Dream Team also begins identifying potential buyers.
 With the right industry contacts, your Exitwise team can identify 10-15 highly likely candidates.
 A generalist investment banker will likely have to start their search for a potential buyer from scratch and download lists of 100 or more potential candidates.

 Potential buyers who show interest at this phase engage in non-disclosures and Q&A to learn more about the seller and potential synergies between the two organizations.
-Furthermore, the seller and investment banker continue enhancing the data room.
+Furthermore, the business owner and investment banker continue enhancing the data room.

 Buyer Selection and Negotiation